Obsession & Training With Skylar Diggins

 I loved all sports as a kid: I played volleyball, softball, basketball.
 Then in 8th grade, playing basketball and being coached by my Dad, I was offered a scholarship.
 I didn’t full understand what it meant at the time because I was just 14 and learning.
 But when I knew I could go to college playing basketball it became an obsession.

-Was your obsession every a problem with family and friends?
+Was your obsession ever a problem with family and friends?

 Not my family.
 Maybe friends because people have different passions but I just stayed focus on wanting to excel.